LukeMathWalker/pavex/docs/guide/request_data/route_parameters.md

 ## Avoiding allocations

-If you want to squeeze out the last bit of performance from your application, you can try to avoid memory allocations when extracting string-like route parameters.
+If you want to squeeze out the last bit of performance from your application, you can try to avoid heap memory allocations when extracting string-like route parameters.
 Pavex supports this use case—**you can borrow from the request's path**.

 ### Percent-encoding